 - By 1999 our workforce exceeds 100 employees

-- XXXX Optosource formed - to source and distribute LEDs across the world.
+- Optosource formed - to source and distribute LEDs across the world.

 - LEDs with higher levels of operating efficiency and extended colour range were introduced to Marl's product offer